psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 that Feynman wrote](https://www.feynmanlectures.caltech.edu/III_01.html).
 So look there for more details.

-It seems a little bit too convenient that this particular computation would be the way to find the probability of quantum events.
-However, this fact, so far,  is undefeated in terms of experimental confirmation.
+This rule feels like the luckiest in a series of lucky guesses.
+But it is undefeated in terms of experimental confirmation.
 Every experiment that has been done in quantum mechanics has amounted to thinking about a wave function, defining the right Hamiltonian, and then computing probabilities with the Born Rule, and the numbers are always right.
 Sometimes they are right to a ludicrous level of precision too.